CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.5.md

 ### Accessing the M365 Copilot Logs

+>**Note:** You are not expected to perform the following steps.
+This information is provided solely to give you an understanding of the process of auditing logs in the Purview portal.

 Copilot events can be accessed in the **Audit** solution from the **Microsoft Purview compliance portal**.

 1. Navigate to `https://compliance.microsoft.com/` and sign in using the CloudLabs provided credentials.